Henrique (footballer, born 1993)

-Henrique Roberto Rafael (born 23 August 1993), better known as Henrique, is a Brazilian footballer who plays as a midfielder for Bulgarian club CSKA 1948.
+Henrique Roberto Rafael (born 23 August 1993) is a Brazilian footballer who plays as a midfielder for Sampaio Corrêa.

 Club career

 Born in Santa Rita do Sapucaí, Minas Gerais, Henrique was an Atlético Mineiro youth graduate, also training with the main squad in 2012.
 In 2014, he was loaned to Ipatinga, and made his senior debut on 2 August 2014 by starting in a 2–3 Série D home loss against Globo.

 On 4 September 2014, Henrique joined XV de Piracicaba on loan until the end of the year.
 On 30 December, despite struggling with injuries, he renewed his contract for a further six months.

-On 30 April 2015 Henrique signed for Paraná on loan until December.
+On 30 April 2015, Henrique signed for Paraná on loan until December.
 On 8 May he made his professional debut, starting and scoring the game's only in a home success against Ceará for the Série B championship.

 Henrique finished the campaign with five goals and six assists in 28 appearances, being included in Galo's first team squad in the following year after his loan expired.